B3C Housing Safety Fund

 If you are interested in applying, please send an email to housingfund@bbbcollective.org.

-[ID] Coral red background with boxed text in a blue color box that reads "The housing safety fund is open" and below it in smaller text reads "Applications being accepted from September through November, with our housing email: housingfund@bbbcollective.org.
-On the bottom right the word Black and an ampersand in black letters in an arch across the top.
-Below are silhouettes of 3 people with arms in various positions on blue with an afro, one pink with space buns, one green with braids.
-Below them is a single line of black letters that read ‘beyond the binary’.
+[ID] The flyer features a green backdrop with a blue bubble that reads: B3C HSF UPDATE, the fund will be closed starting Tuesday, April 15th.
+Below is a pink text box that reads: housing fund@bbbcollective.org.
+On the upper right side, there is a B3C logo in black and gray.
+The Black and an ampersand in black letters in an arch across the top.
+Below are silhouettes of 3 people with arms in various positions.
+One person with an afro, one person with space buns, and one person with braids.
+Below them is a single line of black letters that reads ‘beyond the binary’.
 The word 'collective' sits between two horizontal bars for flair.
-To the bottom left is a cream color bubble with black text that reads "please see info page for more details"

 Ubuntu Healing Project